-The independent school sector remains competitive for enrolments.
-Year on year growth has been a key part of the College's improving financial health and in 2017, our full time equivalent enrolments grew by 4%.
-In 2018, we anticipate our enrolments will remain relatively stable.
-Tuition and Boarding income from these enrolments remains our primary source of income (69%), followed by Government Grants (19%), Trading Activities (7%) and Interest & Other Income (5%).
+The independent school sector remains competitive for and in 2018, our fulltime equivalent enrolments remained relatively stable which we anticipate continuing in 2019.
+Tuition and Boarding income from these enrolments remains our primary source of income (68%), followed by Government Grants (19%), Trading Activities (7%) and Interest & Other Income (5%).